Damien2417/BetonBrutalMultiplayerMod/README.md

-A build of the mod is located in bin/Debug/BetonBrutalMulti.dll
+A build of the mod is available in the repo, named MultiMod.zip